Start a simple web server

 docker-agent-tail --all --exclude 'health.*check' --follow

-docker-agent-tail --all --mute 'DEBUG|TRACE' --follow
+docker-agent-tail --all --mute 'worker-app' --follow

 Step 5: Save to Files

-# Create a logs directory
+# Or specify a custom directory

-docker-agent-tail --all --output logs/combined.log --follow
+docker-agent-tail --all --output ./debug-logs --follow

 Understanding Log Output

-• Stream type: stdout or stderr
+• stream: stdout or stderr

 Next Steps